rohith12321/Hack-to-Capture-GDG/week-1/assignment-submissions/Pulkit_Dhayal-220834.md

 ```

 ## LEVEL 11-12
-the data iss ROT13 encoded we can decode using tar as
+the data iss ROT13 encoded we can decode using tr as
 ```bash
 >> tr 'A-Za-z' 'N-ZA-Mn-za-m' < data.txt  // string to string match
 password : 7x16WNeHIi5YkIhWsfFIqoognUTyj9Q4